melbo911/acfconfig/README.md

 Put a "acfconfig.ini" into the livery folder and use it to set the desired datarefs for your aircraft

-In the ZIP file you also can find 2 example config files
+In the ZIP file you will also find example config files

-Works with XP11 and XP12
+acfconfig works with XP11 and XP12